Angels Landing: Trail

 The trail to Angels Landing is 2.5 mi long with an approximate 1500 feet elevation gain.
 The hike is rated as a class 3 difficulty based on the Yosemite Decimal System.
 It begins at the Grotto drop-off point on the park's shuttle system, which operates from early spring through late fall.
 It roughly follows the path of the Virgin River for some distance along the West Rim Trail, slowly gaining elevation in sandy terrain.
 Most of the trail is uphill on the way up to Angels Landing.
 As the trail gets steeper and leaves the river, it becomes paved.
 After a series of steep switchbacks, the trail goes through the area between Angels Landing and the Zion Canyon that is a gradual ascent.
 Walter's Wiggles, a series of 21 steep switchbacks, are the last hurdle before Scout Lookout.
 The wiggles are named after Walter Ruesch, who was the first superintendent for Zion National Park and constructed the switchbacks in 1926.

 Scout Lookout is generally the turnaround point for those who are unwilling to make the final summit push to the top of Angels Landing.
 The last half-mile of the trail is strenuous and lined with numerous sharp drop-offs and narrow paths.
 Chains to grip are provided for portions of the last half-mile to the top at 5790 ft.

-The half-mile section up the spine, the Angels Landing Trail-West Rim Trail, was listed in the National Register of Historic Places in 1987.
+The half-mile section up the spine, the Angels Landing Trail-West Rim Trail, which "follows a narrow, chain-lined ridge with sheer drop-offs on both sides", was listed in the National Register of Historic Places in 1987.

-As of 2024, 18 deaths have been confirmed at or near Angels Landing.

-In July 2018, the trail was closed following damage due to a severe storm and was reopened in September 2018.
+In April 2026, a hiker fell to their death from a chained part of the trail on the north side.
+Prior to this, the most recent death was in May 2024.
+As of 2025, 18 deaths have been confirmed at or near Angels Landing, resulting in this trail having the highest number of hiking deaths within Zion National Park and the state of Utah.

 Since 2022, hikers who go beyond Scout Lookout have been required to have a permit.
 This permit program was instituted due to overcrowding in prior years and is intended to improve visitor experiences, protect the park, and increase the safety of the hike.
-Permits can be acquired from the National Park Service in a quarterly seasonal lottery, as well as through a day-before application.